LucaCanali/Miscellaneous/Spark_Notes/Spark_HBase_Connector.md

   - Copy `hbase-site.xml` to `SPARK_CONF_DIR` (default is $SPARK_HOME/conf`)

 **Server-side** (HBase region servers) configuration:
-  - When using the Apache Hbase-Spark connector there is also a server-side configuration
+  - When using the Apache HBase-Spark connector there is also an additional server-side configuration
   - This requires additional configuration on the HBase server side, in particular one needs to have a few jars in the HBase region servers CLASSPATH (for example copy it to /usr/hdp/hbase-2.3/lib:
     - scala-library